The following information is provided for reference purposes only and should be used at your own risk!

 Mount splined shaft stud tool (7mm open wrench).

-Install pliers on vanos exhaust piston (medium nose pliers).
+Install pliers on Vanos exhaust piston (medium nose pliers).

-Pull vanos exhaust piston onto splined shaft stud (medium nose pliers).
+Pull Vanos exhaust piston onto splined shaft stud (medium nose pliers).

 While pressing piston onto splined shaft, counter hold splined shaft stud and thread piston onto splined shaft stud one rotation; left hand thread (medium nose pliers / 7mm open wrench).